- Future Students

 Spokane, WA 99202-1675

-Applications for admission into the Doctor of Physical Therapy Program are available from PTCAS. www.PTCAS.org.
+Applications for admission into the Doctor of Physical Therapy Program will be available from PTCAS July 1, 2017. https://portal.ptcas.org/ .

 To prepare for essay questions on our Supplemental Application please visit the Professionalism webpage

-GRE Code for PTCAS is 3789 Deadline to take the GRE is November 2, 2015.
-We have no minimum GRE score required.
+GRE Code for PTCAS is 3789.
+Deadline to take the GRE is by November 1, 2018.
+We have a minimum GRE writing score of a 4.0.
+There is no minimum score on the other sections.

 Please don't send your transcripts to EWU until you are admitted to the program.

-The recommendations will be entered online through PTCAS.
-If you have used all available recommendations through PTCAS, please contact Debra Dickerson and ask for an additional form.
+The recommendations will be entered online through https://portal.ptcas.org/ .
+If you have used all available recommendations through PTCAS, please contact Debra Dickerson (509-828-1354) to request an additional form.
 She will email one to you for your reviewer to use.
+Have your reviewer send the reference form and letter directly to EWU at the Department of Physical Therapy 310 N Riverpoint Blvd.
+Box T Spokane, WA 99202-0002

 Once an applicant has been notified of acceptance into the DPT program, a NON-REFUNDABLE DEPOSIT of $500 will be required to reserve a place in the program.
 This deposit will be applied to the first quarter's tuition.